|

 applied

-mortar.
+mortar!
 My first structure was well-weathered at seventy-five years of

-of ‘green’
+of green

-be met with careful selection.
+be met by a process of careful selection.

 |

-Many years later the repair doesn't stand out unduly
+Many years later the repair doesn't stand out unduly to my eye

 |